 |Posted by Baja_Costero (Baja California - Zone 11b) on Jan 23, 2017 7:47 PM

 Small, usually suckering aloe from South Africa and Lesotho with green leaves that taper to a dry terminal bristle.
 Dotted with white tubercles.
 Looks like a Haworthia.
 Often found at high altitudes, and unusually cold tolerant for an aloe.
-Somewhat susceptible to rot in cultivation (grow on the dry side with excellent drainage).
+Somewhat susceptible to rot in cultivation (grow on the dry side with excellent drainage and strong light).
 Large orange-red flowers for the size of the plant, and often a repeat bloomer.
 A frequent parent of hybrids in cultivation.
+Stoloniferous.

 [ Reply to this comment | ]